 - On residence property, including in all residence buildings and the grounds of the residence.

-- At off-campus events sponsored by the residence or a recognized student leadership group from residence.
+- At off-campus events sponsored by Conestoga Residence or a recognized student leadership group in residence.

 - When the conduct of a resident has a substantial link to Conestoga, direct implications for the proper functioning of the residence, the well-being of residents, the educational mission of the college or the interests or reputation of the residence or Conestoga College.
 This includes any behaviour observed or carried out through an online medium, by using text, audio, video or images, including but not limited to Facebook, YouTube, Instagram and Twitter.